intel/tcf/doc/02-guide-tests.rst

   $ tcf power-cycle NETWORKTARGET
   ... do network operations ...
   $ tcf power-off NETWORKTARGET
-  $ tcf broker-file-dnload NETWORKTARGET CAPTURENAME myfile.cap
+  $ tcf store-dnload NETWORKTARGET CAPTURENAME myfile.cap
   $ tcf release NETWORKTARGET

 now *myfile.cap* can be opened with *Wireshark* or processed with any